Getting to know your new BrailleDoodle.

 NOTE: There was no “W” in the French alphabet when Louis Braille invented it.
 Therefore, it was added later.

 Mnemonics is like a fun trick to help one remember something.
 It is also good to imagine (visualize) each combination.
-The sillier and more fun you make it the better!)
+The sillier and more fun you make it, the better!)

-1. Guide the learner to remember A through J.
+Guide the learner to remember A through J.

-3. Say and have the learner touch as you explain, “K is like the A only it adds dot 3.
-So ‘3 Kittens Arrive’ means for a K is dot 3 + A. Then we see a pattern.”
+Starting at K, say, “What does ‘3 Kittens Arrive’ mean?
+Can you remember that?
+Say ‘3 Kittens Arrive’ 10 times fast!”
+3. Say and have the learner touch as you explain, “K is like the A, only it adds dot 3.
+So ‘3 Kittens Arrive’ means a K is dot 3 + A. Then we see a pattern.”
+Introduce 3 Likeable Bees.
+L is dot 3 + B (say fun things like, “Can 3 bees be likable? … buzz zap!”
+Make sure these concepts are mastered before moving on.

-5. Starting with U introduce 36 Unicorn Kites.
-U is dot 3 + 6 + K. Etc.
+5. Starting with U, introduce 36 Unicorn Kites.
+U is dot 3 + 6 + K. Etc. Mnemonics of K through Z

 • 3 Kittens Arrive